Collaborators

 Reykjavik, Iceland

-Started in 1979 in Iceland, the UNU-GTP is a postgraduate training programme aiming at assisting developing countries in capacity building within geothermal exploration and development.
+The GRÓ Geothermal Training Programme under the auspices of UNESCO is a postgraduate training programme, aiming at assisting developing countries in capacity building within geothermal exploration and development.

 The GREEN Program

-The Global Renewable Energy Education Network, known as The GREEN Program, is the leading provider of experiential education in the field of renewable energy and sustainability.
-Founded in 2009, GREEN designs cutting edge, intensive, short term programs that grant participants direct access to leading renewable energy technologies around the world.
-The GREEN Program empowers tomorrow's clean energy leaders to break into and transform this industry.
+Founded in 2009, GREEN designs cutting-edge, intensive, short term programs around the world that give participants direct access to leading renewable energy technologies.
+The GREEN Program empowers tomorrow's clean energy leaders to break into and transform the industry.

 Efla Consulting Engineers